afcarl/identifiability/README.md

 Known Issues:
-- The version of python pandas in the Fedora repos (currently python-pandas-0.10.0-3.fc20.x86_64) does not work with this script.
+- The version of python pandas in the Fedora repos (currently python-pandas-0.10.X) does not work with this script (which uses features from version 0.14.X).
 Installing from the source tarball here works: <https://pypi.python.org/pypi/pandas>, however.
 - Memory and CPU requirements of the script can be prohibitive for some data sets.
 Development is currently focused on reducing these.